πŸ›οΈGovAuctions

 HUD homes are residential properties that were foreclosed on after the borrower defaulted on an FHA-insured mortgage.
-The U.S. Department of Housing and Urban Development (HUD) takes ownership and sells them at auction — often below market value.
-If you're willing to buy as-is and navigate the process, HUD homes can be one of the best deals in real estate.
+The U.S. Department of Housing and Urban Development (HUD) takes ownership and sells them at auction - often below market value.
+If you're willing to buy as-is and navigate the process, HUD homes can be one of the best deals in real estate - and just one corner of the wider world of government auctions.

 Here's how the process actually works.